-Research on security and privacy in the School of Informatics of the University of Edinburgh spans a range of topics from cryptography to human factors.
+Research on security, privacy and trust in the School of Informatics of the University of Edinburgh spans a range of topics.

-The Security and Privacy group at the University of Edinburgh represents a broad group of researchers ranging from cryptography and formal verification to human factors and social aspects.
-Our interdisciplinary work pools expertise from many people from both within Informatics and from other departments in the University as well as industry and external collaborators.
+The Security, Privacy and Trust group at the University of Edinburgh is a broad group of researchers whose expertise ranges from cryptography and formal verification to human factors and social aspects.
+Our interdisciplinary work pools expertise from many people from both within Informatics and from other departments in the University as well as industry and other external collaborators.

 Cryptography and Distributed Ledger